kitrous/Final-Website/README.md

-To view as intended you must install all files together.
+To view as intended, you must install all files together.